britram/taps-transports/draft-ietf-taps-transports.md

 establishing multiple sessions between available endpoints, it can additionally provide soft failover solutions should one of the paths become unusable.
-In addition, by multiplexing one byte stream over separate paths, it can achieve a higher throughput than TCP in certain situations (note however that coupled congestion control {{RFC6356}} might limit this benefit to maintain fairness to other flows at the bottleneck).
+In addition, by multiplexing one byte stream over separate paths, it can achieve a higher throughput than TCP in certain situations.
+Note, however, that coupled congestion control {{RFC6356}} might limit this benefit to maintain fairness to other flows at the bottleneck.
 When aggregating capacity over multiple paths, and depending on the way packets are scheduled on each TCP subflow, an additional delay and higher jitter might be observed observed before in-order delivery of data to the applications.